Indications for Use

 Unauthorized modifications of the equipment, improperly accessing information within it or “jailbreaking” your system, and taking any other unauthorized actions may cause the CGM system to malfunction and may put you at risk.
 Unauthorized modification of the equipment is not permitted and voids your warranty.

 Risks and Side Effects

-The glucose alerts and notifications will not audibly notify the user when the sound on the mobile device is turned off.
+The glucose alerts and notifications will not audibly notify you when the sound on the mobile device is turned off.
 If the system cannot display a glucose value, it also cannot provide glucose alerts.
 If you are unable to feel the vibration of the smart transmitter you may not notice the alerts.
-The system’s calculated glucose can be slightly different from your blood glucose meter.
-This may cause an alert to activate at a different time than they would have if the system’s values always matched the blood glucose meter values.
-If you do not take frequent blood glucose measurements and miss an alert, you may not be aware of high or low glucose levels.
 You may need medical attention in the event that you have high or low glucose and are unaware of it.

-- If at any time you have symptoms of a low or high blood glucose level OR if your symptoms are not consistent with the sensor glucose readings, you should test your glucose with a blood glucose meter.
+- If at any time your symptoms are not consistent with the sensor glucose readings, you should test your glucose with a blood glucose meter.

 - If your smart transmitter is damaged or cracked, DO NOT use, as this could create an electrical safety hazard or malfunction, and could result in electrical shock.

 - Close contact with direct EMI may interfere with the smart transmitter’s ability to send data to your mobile device.
 Move away from the source of EMI and check that your mobile device is connected to your smart transmitter.